How To Build An AI Chatbot: A Comprehensive Guide

 LLM model selection

 Since the company’s requirement was development on their own infrastructure, it was not possible to use models like OpenAI's GPT.
-Indeed, it is recommended to host everything on private servers, if the model will be working with data that should not be publicly available.
-OpenAI, for example, stores all data for 30 days, which was not acceptable for our client.
+OpenAI stores all data for 30 days, which was not acceptable for our client due to privacy concerns.
+Indeed, if the model is working with data that should not be publicly available, you need to choose a model that allows data to be hosted on private servers.

 “All items are delivered faster than expected.
 Super fast feedback even on big requests, you woud get a concept next day, and it helps a lot to synchronise if we are on the right track and not to lose time later”